ocelma/python-recsys/doc/source/datamodel.rst

     for rating, item_id, user_id in test:
         pass # Do something, like evaluating how well we can predict the ratings in this test dataset

-Accessing to the test dataset (as if it were a list):
+Accessing the test dataset as if it were a list:

 .. code-block:: python